ssdev1510/WebdriverIO_Cucumber/README.md

 - Wdio.cong.js > Defines which Feature file, Step Definitions & Reports Plugins to include in test.
 - Step Definitions > Defines implementation of test scenarios defined in feature file.
 - Feature file > Defines the Test scenarios in gherkin language.
-- 3 Feature file:
+- 3 Feature files:
-    - JobsPage.feature
-      >Verify the different page components- Navigation Bar, Search Fields, Sector Lists .
-      >Verify 'Sign in' link go to its respective pages.
-      >Verify 'Create account' links go to its respective pages.
+  - JobsPage.feature (1-Verify the different page components- Navigation Bar, Search Fields, Sector Lists., 2-Verify 'Sign in' link go to its respective pages.
+3-Verify 'Create account' links go to its respective pages).

-    - NavigationBar.feature
-      >Verify the Main Navigation Bar and links navigating to correct page.
+  - NavigationBar.feature (1-Verify the Main Navigation Bar and links navigating to correct page).

-    - JobSearch.feature
-     >Verify clicking on job sector show releveant result.
-     >Verify the job details page.
-     >Verify user is able to search job and page display relevant result.
-     >Verify user is see 0 result found when user enter incorrect data in job search filed.
-(Added Negative scenario)
+  - JobSearch.feature (1-Verify clicking on job sector show releveant result. , 2-Verify the job details page. , 3- Verify user is able to search job and page display relevant result. , 4-Verify user is see 0 result found when user enter incorrect data in job search filed (Added Negative scenario)).

 **Note:**

--Create framework using POM design pattern.
+- Created framework using POM design pattern.
-  >Where pageObjects folder js files defines the page locators and page actions.
+  1. Where pageObjects folder js files defines the page locators and page actions.
-  >Test scenarios & Assertion are defined in stepDefinitions folder.
+  2. Test scenarios & Assertion are defined in stepDefinitions folder.
-  >Business features are defined in feature folder.
+  3. Business features are defined in feature folder.

--Currently, test are running only for Chrome browser.
+- Currently, test are running only for Chrome browser, and yes this framework can be easily extend to more features.

 ## **Steps to run at your system/container:**
 **Prerequisite:** Node, Npm, Java, Git installation.